 The Diagnostic menu provides valuable data detailing the system operation status and a more in depth description of alarms that may be active.
 The information is displayed in scrolling text format.
-The diagnostic menu is broken down into three sections, power converter, markers and controller.
-The steps below describe the procedure utilizing the controller display and user interface.
+The diagnostic menu is broken down into three sections, Power Converter, Markers and Controller.
+The steps below describe the procedure utilizing the Controller Display and User Interface.

-- From the Main Screen push the OK/NEXT button and "DIAG" will display - Press OK/NEXT button again to enter the Diagnostic Menu. - Example of displayed data will read "DIAGNOSTIC MENU MODE RED NITE CONTROL AUTO CONTROL PHOTOCELL POWER 110-120V 60HZ" - MODE RED NITE = Indicates the current operating mode the system is in - CONTROL AUTO = Indicates the system mode switch is in Auto position - CONTROL PHOTOCELL = Indicates mode is transitioned with the photocell - CONTROL MANUAL = Indicates the mode switch is placed in the day or night position. - POWER 110-120V 60HZ = Indicates the incoming power supply information that is operating the controller. - Press the OK/NEXT button to review the diagnostics on the power converter. - Example of displayed data will read "BCN1 PC1- WHT MOD1 GOOD- WHT MOD3 GOOD- RED MOD2 GOOD- NO ALARM -PC1 DATE CODE - OCT 12 2009 - 09 42 15" - BCN1 PC1= Indicates which power converter board is being diagnosed - "WHT MOD1 GOOD" Indicates that the white LED strings powered by MOD 1 are operating without failures. - "WHT MOD3 GOOD" Indicates that the white LED strings powered by MOD 3 are operating without failures. - "RED MOD2 GOOD" Indicates that the red string of LEDs powered by MOD 2 is operating without failures. - NO ALARMS = There are no present failures detected on the power converter. - $\circ$ OCT 12 2009 09 42 15 = Indicates the date and time of the latest Firmware Revision of the power converter board in hours, minutes and seconds format. - Press the UP ▲ button to review the diagnostics for any additional power converters or to proceed to the side marker diagnostics. - Example of displayed data for side markers will read "MKR T1 MOD1 OUT1 NO ALARMS - MKRS 3 - VALUE 0210 - MAY MOD1 DATE CODE - RLC OCT 12 2009 - 09 42 15" - MKRT1 = Indicates which tier of marker data, if multiple exist on the structure, is being displayed. - MKRS 3 = Indicates the number of markers that are operating on that tier. - VALUE 0210 = Diagnostic data that is calculated relative to the current draw multiplied by the number of markers per tier.
+- From the Main Screen push the OK/NEXT button and "DLC MENU" will display - Scroll through the options using the UP ▲ or DOWN ▼ button until "DIAG" is displayed.
+Press OK/NEXT button. - Example of displayed data will read "DIAGNOSTIC MENU MODE RED NITE CONTROL AUTO CONTROL PHOTOCELL POWER 110-120V 60HZ" - MODE RED NITE = Indicates the current operating mode the system is in - CONTROL AUTO = Indicates the system mode switch is in Auto position - CONTROL PHOTOCELL = Indicates mode is transitioned with the photocell - CONTROL MANUAL = Indicates the mode switch is placed in the day or night position. - POWER 110-120V 60HZ = Indicates the incoming power supply information that is operating the controller. - Press the OK/NEXT button to review the diagnostics on the Power Converter. - Example of displayed data will read "BCN1 PC1- WHT BOT GOOD- WHT TOP GOOD- RED LYR GOOD- NO ALARM -PC1 DATE CODE - OCT 12 2009 - 09 42 15" - BCN1 PC1= Indicates which Power Converter board is being diagnosed - WHT BOT GOOD= Indicates that the bottom white layer of the beacon is operating without failures. - WHT TOP GOOD= Indicates that the top white layer of the beacon is operating without failures. - RED LYR GOOD= Indicates the middle red layer of the beacon is operating without failures. - NO ALARMS = There are no present failures detected on the power converter. - \circ OCT 12 2009 09 42 15 = Indicates the date and time of the latest Firmware Revision of the Power Converter board in hours, minutes and seconds format. - Press the UP ▲ button to review the diagnostics for any additional Power Converters or to proceed to the side marker diagnostics. - Example of displayed data for side markers will read "MKR T1 MOD1 OUT1 NO ALARMS - MKRS 3 - VALUE 0210 - MAY MOD1 DATE CODE - RLC OCT 12 2009 - 09 42 15" - MKR T1 = Indicates which tier of marker data, if multiple exist on the structure, is being displayed. - MKRS 3 = Indicates the number of markers that are operating on that tier. - VALUE 0210 = Diagnostic data that is calculated relative to the current draw multiplied by the number of markers per tier.
 This value does not represent actual current.